Western Plains Wind Farm Newsletter

 project has potential for the highest energy yield per turbine in Australia and

 will connect to the Port Latta substation to supply renewable power to the

-The Western Plains Wind Farm will include around 11 wind turbines on the "Western Plains" property as well as the powerlines, access tracks and other infrastructure required to build and operate the project.
+The Western Plains Wind Farm will include up to 13 wind turbines on the "Western Plains" property as well as the powerlines, access tracks and other infrastructure required to build and operate the project.
 Epuron has been monitoring wind flows at the property and the high wind speeds, together with very low turbulence, provide an excellent resource for wind farm development.